-The label of the Chemical Brothers and Fatboy Slim -- and most recently, Deadmau5 -- has prevailed in a competitive bid to sign the 21-year-old DJ/producer’s first long-player, Billboard has learned.
-After a process that reportedly had Robinson shopping a near-complete album to a variety of majors and EDM-focused indies, the young star landed at the label (an imprint of Capitol in the U.S. and Virgin EMI in the U.K.) -- precisely, he says, because of its non-EDM credentials.
+The label of the Chemical Brothers, Fatboy Slim and most recently, Deadmau5, has prevailed in a competitive bid to sign the 21-year-old DJ/producer’s first LP, Billboard has learned.
+After a process that reportedly had Robinson shopping a near-complete album to a variety of majors and EDM-focused indies, the young star landed at Astralwerks through its Capitol imprint in the US and via Virgin EMI U.K. across the pond.
+Robinson joined because of their non-EDM credentials.
 The as-yet-unnamed album is scheduled for release some time in 2014.

 “The thing that was most critical for us in deciding which home to have was that they get the vision,” Robinson tells Billboard exclusively.
 “There are a lot of labels out there that want to have the next big EDM thing and that’s totally not what the album is about at all.
 It kind of lives more in the alternative space than in the dance world.
 I needed a team of people who had experience with both worlds.”

 The industry has been buzzing about the album since Robinson and his management team, Aaron Greene and Neal O’Connor from Slush Management, started playing it–under very high security–for various labels.

 While Robinson’s resume includes the usual bullets for a developing EDM DJ/producer–tours opening for Tiësto and Skrillex, remixes for Lady Gaga, festival headlining slots–it’s his potential as a cross-genre, career artist that has everyone so excited.